caiovini980/caiovini980/README.md

 I'm a 22 years old Computer Engineer which love video games and I'm currently working on Yami and some personal projects.
-Actually learning Unity3D, ReactJS and NodeJS.
+Actually learning Unity3D, Elixir and Flutter.
 Also, I have some knowledge of Scrum and Project Management.

 🔭 I’m currently working on Yami, a 2D metroidvanian game at Tumultuous Productions, as a Unity developer.